som1shi/som1shi/README.md

 ## Hi, I'm Sarvagya👋
 <img src="coder.gif" alt="Coder" width="200" height="150" align=right>

 Hey!
 I'm Sarvagya and I am an Electrical Major and Computer Science major coder.
-I am a young and enthuastic coder who wants to design and work on projects that could improve daily life.
 I regularly partake in hackathons and love the new experiences that I face there.
 In this github, I have a lot of projects that I've worked on for a while.
 Enjoy!
 <br/>

 ## :gear: Skills